Giuliano Noci - Scientific Officer email@example.com

 - All B2b sectors (automotive, mechanics, mass consumer market, electric material, pharmaceutical, textile …);

-- Markets considered: China, USA, Europe, ASEAN and Russia.
+- Markets considered: mostly China, USA, Europe, ASEAN and Russia.

 - Types of companies: Multinational, Large Italian companies and SMBs